Alien-Eye/RunDroid-Privacy-Policy/index.md

   - Data is encrypted in transit.
   - Remote Config does not store any of this data or share it with any other entity; it only uses it ephemerally.
   - For more information on the privacy practices of Unity UGS Remote Config, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

+- ## Unity UGS Diagnostics
+  - Unity Diagnostics is a tool that helps us monitor and improve the stability, performance, and reliability of our game.
+  - Unity Diagnostics collects data such as device information, operating system details, hardware specifications, crash logs, exception reports, performance metrics, and app usage patterns.
+This information is used solely for app functionality, diagnostics, and performance monitoring purposes.
+  - Data is encrypted in transit.
+  - Collected data is anonymous and cannot be used to identify individual users.
+  - Data cannot be deleted once collected.
+  - For more information on the privacy practices of Unity Diagnostics, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

 # Links to Other Sites